^

 • allergy in the form of edema, vesicular, bullous or papular rash;

-• urination disorders, the appearance of blood in the urine;
+• urinary disorders, blood in the urine;

 • bone and joint pain, dry mouth, fever, dry skin and mucous membranes, metrorrhagia, hypoglycemia.